freedomofpress/securedrop-docs/docs/admin/installation/set_up_transfer_and_export_device.rst

 On the *Secure Viewing Station*, open the
 **Apps** menu in the top left corner and select **Utilities** then |Disk Utility icon| **Disks**:

-|screenshot of the Applications menu in Tails, highlighting Disk
-Utility|

 Connect your *Transfer Device* then pick your device in the menu on the left.
 Since we're going to destroy all the data on this drive, it's